 Anyone can use the clinic.

-Walk in's encouraged.
-The Hope clinic does not take appointments.
+Walk-in clients welcome, the clinic does not take appointments.

 Clinic Hours are 3:00pm - 5:00pm, Tuesdays